Fiery/fsmonitor/README.md

 ### Example
 a simple kafka client built atop can be found in [example](example/) folder

 ### Todo
 - More events support
-- Integrate with file system notification library to achieve best performance in local file monitoring use case.fsmonitor
+- Integrate with system kernel API based notification library to achieve best performance in local file monitoring use case